How can you help your child understand and appreciate differences?

 - Share simple facts instead of complex answers and use examples, such as, “We all have different skin colors.
 Look, yours is different from Samantha’s,” and “Yes, Josh has two mommies because we all have different families — he has one cousin, but you have five.”

-- Talk about fairness and explore how to do things that make everyone feel involved and included.
+- Talk about fairness and explore how to do things that make others feel involved and included.